-- The current pilot indirect exchange programs in the United States choose the minimal w-chains, consisting of a single donor-recipient pair, but this may not be efficient. - Selection of longer w-chains will benefit other patients as well, and therefore the choice of a chain selection rule has efficiency implications. - Chain selection rules may also be used for specific policy objectives such as increasing the inflow of type O living donor kidneys to the cadaveric waiting list. - 13.21 Lemma (Lemma 1 in Roth et al. (2004)): Consider a graph in which both the patient and the kidney of each pair are distinct nodes as is the wait-list option w.
+- The current pilot indirect exchange programs in the United States choose the minimal w-chains, consisting of a single donor-recipient pair, but this may not be efficient. - Selection of longer w-chains will benefit other patients as well, and therefore the choice of a chain selection rule has efficiency implications. - Chain selection rules may also be used for specific policy objectives such as increasing the inflow of type O living donor kidneys to the cadaveric waiting list. - 14.21 Lemma (Lemma 1 in Roth et al. (2004)): Consider a graph in which both the patient and the kidney of each pair are distinct nodes as is the wait-list option w.
 Suppose that each patient points either toward a kidney or w, and each kidney points to its paired recipient.
 Then either there exists a cycle, or each pair is the tail of some w-chain. - Proof.
-(1) Consider a graph where each patient points toward either a kidney or w, and each kidney points to its paired recipient. - (2) Suppose that there is no cycle.

-- (4) Since there are no cycles, no kidney or patient can be encountered twice.
+(1) Consider a graph where each patient points toward either a kidney or w, and each kidney points to its paired recipient. - (2) Suppose that there is no cycle. - (3) Consider an arbitrary pair (k_i, t_i) .
+Start with kidney k_i , and follow the path in the graph. - (4) Since there are no cycles, no kidney or patient can be encountered twice.
 Hence by the finiteness of pairs, the path will terminate at w.
-This is the w-chain initiated by pair $(k_i, t_i)$ completing the proof. - 13.22 Fixed parameters: First, we take the operation of the cadaver queue as fixed.
-The cadaver queue can be thought of as a stochastic arrival process of cadavers and patients, interacting with a scoring rule that determines which patients are offered which cadaver kidneys.

-We also take as fixed how patients whose donors donate a kidney to someone on the queue are given high priority on the queue, e.g., by being given points in the scoring rule.

-We also take as given the size of the live kidney exchange; i.e., the set of patient-donor pairs is taken to be fixed.

-13.23 For the mechanism defined below, we assume that when one among multiple w-chains must be selected, a fixed chain selection rule is invoked.
+This is the w-chain initiated by pair (k_i, t_i) completing the proof. - 14.22 Fixed parameters: First, we take the operation of the cadaver queue as fixed.
+The cadaver queue can be thought of as a stochastic arrival process of cadavers and patients, interacting with a scoring rule that determines which patients are offered which cadaver kidneys. - We also take as fixed how patients whose donors donate a kidney to someone on the queue are given high priority on the queue, e.g., by being given points in the scoring rule. - We also take as given the size of the live kidney exchange; i.e., the set of patient-donor pairs is taken to be fixed. - 14.23 For the mechanism defined below, we assume that when one among multiple w-chains must be selected, a fixed chain selection rule is invoked.
 We will consider a number of such rules, and their implications for incentives, efficiency, and equity.